generators.yml configuration schema

 GitHub users that should review generated code.

-Name of a GitHub team or a user.
+Name of a GitHub user.

 generators

-Individual generator settings within a group.
+Generator settings for a specific group.

 The Fern generator package name (e.g., fernapi/fern-typescript-node-sdk)